Rafael Devers Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Athletics pitching staff ranks 27th in the league.
+- The Athletics pitching staff is 27th in the league with a collective 8.1 strikeouts per nine innings.

-- The Athletics have a 6.02 team ERA that ranks last among all league pitching staffs.
+- The Athletics have the last-ranked team ERA across all league pitching staffs (6.07).

-- Athletics pitchers combine to give up the second-most home runs in baseball (126 total, 1.4 per game).
+- Athletics pitchers combine to allow 128 total home runs at a rate of 1.4 per game (second-most in baseball).

-- Blackburn (1-1) takes the mound for the Athletics in his eighth start of the season.
-He's put together a 4.50 ERA in 36 2/3 innings pitched, with 40 strikeouts.
+- Sears (1-6) takes the mound for the Athletics in his 18th start of the season.
+He's put together a 4.09 ERA in 94 2/3 innings pitched, with 89 strikeouts.

-- His last appearance was on Sunday against the Chicago White Sox, when the righty tossed five innings, surrendering five earned runs while allowing six hits.

-- In seven games this season, the 29-year-old has a 4.50 ERA and 10 strikeouts per nine innings, while allowing a batting average of .283 to opposing hitters.
+- In his most recent time out on Tuesday, the left-hander tossed 7 1/3 scoreless innings against the Detroit Tigers while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.